Implenia well on track – increased profit based on underlying performance

-“The strong, high-quality order intake shows our clients’ high level of trust in Implenia.
-The increase in underlying performance of 24% demonstrates the consistent execution of our transformation.”
+“The strong, high-quality order intake shows our clients' high level of trust in Implenia.
+The increase in underlying performance of 24% demonstrates the consistent execution of our transformation,” says CEO André Wyss.
+“As a result of portfolio adjustments, with a strategic focus on profitable, complex projects and thanks to Value Assurance all Divisions are well positioned to further increase profitability.”

-Implenia achieved reported EBIT of CHF 114.8 million, with all Divisions and relevant markets contributing positively to the result.
-Based on improvements by Divisions Buildings and Civil Engineering, our underlying performance at EBIT level rose by 24% to CHF 76.5 million (2020: CHF 61.5 million).
-Consistent execution of the transformation led to one-time effects that had a positive impact on the result.
+Implenia achieved reported EBIT of CHF 114.8 million (2020: CHF -146.8 million).
+All Divisions and relevant markets contributed positively to this result.
+Based on improvements by Divisions Buildings and Civil Engineering, the Group’s underlying performance at EBIT level increased by 24% to CHF 76.5 million (2020: CHF 61.5 million).
+The consistent execution of the transformation led to one-time effects of CHF 38.3 million, which had a positive impact on the result.
 Due to the strategic focus on large and complex projects, the order book increased to an all-time high of CHF 6,881 million (2020: CHF 6,386 million).
-Revenue decreased less than expected to CHF 3,765 million (2020: CHF 3,989 million) despite portfolio adjustments and longer project duration.
+Revenue decreased less than expected to CHF 3,765 million (2020: CHF 3,989 million) despite portfolio adjustments and longer project durations.
+By strictly applying Value Assurance, Implenia’s risk management, the Group ensures that the acquired projects are strategically relevant and have a significantly improved risk and margin profile.
+The pre-calculated gross margin has improved by over 1 percentage point since the introduction of Value Assurance.
+The net result amounted to CHF 64.0 million (2020: CHF-132.1 million).

 The execution of the transformation is far advanced.
 Implenia continues to focus on integrated construction and real estate services in Switzerland and Germany and offers tunnelling and related infrastructure projects in other markets.
 With a clear focus on profitable, complex projects, and by strictly applying Value Assurance, the Group was able to acquire several strategically relevant assignments with significantly improved risk and margin profiles in 2021.
 This shows that clients trust Implenia and that the company is well positioned with its expertise and experience along with its services and competencies.
 Meanwhile, Implenia adequately managed the impact of rising material costs by ensuring close cooperation between the operating units and the global procurement organisation.